 In response to Unite's report on Black university students' experiences in UK student accommodation, a working group was set up to improve the experience of Black students at Kent.

-The Black student Guide to Kent was created based on recommendations from current Black students and staff, aiming to assist new Black students in settling into university by highlighting local services and businesses.
+The Black Student's Guide to Kent was created based on recommendations from current Black students and staff, aiming to assist new Black students in settling into university by highlighting local services and businesses.

 At Kent, we strive to ensure that the work we undertake to building a truly anti-racist institution isn't just confined to a single month.
 Find out more about everything we are doing to Challenge Racism and deliver our anti-racist strategy on our Challenging Racism webpages.